HowToDoInJava

 RESTEasy + File Upload + HttpClient pure java client example

-Upload the file to server using pure java client
+Upload the file to the server using a pure java client

 RESTEasy + File Upload + HTML form example

-Upload the file to server using html form submission
+Upload the file to the server using html form submission

 Example of API path matching using @Path annotation.
 Some regular expression examples are also included.